monerodocs/md/docs/interacting/overview.md

 | `monero-wallet-cli`        |                     |                            |               | ✔                            |                 |
 | `monero-wallet-rpc`        |                     |                            |               |                              | ✔               |
 | `monero-wallet-gui`        |                     |                            |               |                              |                 | ✔

+## Data directory

+This is where the blockchain, log files, and p2p network memory are stored.

+By default data directory is at:

+* `$HOME/.bitmonero/` on Linux
+* `$HOME/Library/Application\ Support/` on macOS
+* `C:\ProgramData\bitmonero\` on Windows

+Please mind:

+* data directory is hidden as per OS convention
+* the `bitmonero` directory name is historical artefact from before Monero forked away from Bitmonero, about 2000 years Before Christ

+Data directory contains:

+* `lmdb/` - the blockchain database directory
+* `p2pstate.bin` - saved memory of discovered and rated peers
+* `bitmonero.log` - log file

+It can also contain subdirectories for stagenet and testnet, mirroring the same structure:

+* `stagenet/` - data directory for Stagenet
+* `testnet/` - data directory for Testnet